 Recruit and retain "I Am W.E.E.
 Nation" artists by providing professional development training and booking opportunities.

-Establish a nationwide radio program for children of African descent, with the goal of becoming a 24/7 radio experience.
+Establish and maintain a nationwide radio program for children of African descent, with the goal of becoming a 24/7 radio experience.

 Petition the NAACP Image, Soul Train and BET Awards, respectively, requesting that they add Children’s Music as one of their award categories.